Updated: Mar 6, 2022

-People decide their psychological attributes by summarizing their past.
-Ask someone if she is introverted or extroverted, she’d scan her past to ascertain if her past actions fit the description of introversion or extroversion.
-Her conclusion would become her self-perception.
-What she doesn’t know is that the reason she acted introverted (let’s say) at a certain moment in the past has to do a lot with the situation and much less with her inclinations.
+People’s self-perception is a summary of their past.
+Ask someone if they are introverted or extroverted, they’d look back to scan their past.
+They would wonder if their past actions fit the description of introversion or extroversion.
+Their conclusion would become their self-perception.
+What they don’t know is that the reason they acted introverted (let’s say) at a certain moment in the past had to do a lot with the situation and much less with their inclinations.
+The same can be observed when you ask their favorite color or food.
+They scan their past to look for a color they always wore or a food item they ate the most.

-To summarize, put people in situations that incentive behaviours you want to see --> keep them busy so they don’t know they are getting played --> as they age, they would build an ego that can explain why they did everything they did.
+Here is the road map.
+Put people in situations that incentive behaviors you want to see --> keep them busy so they don’t know they are getting played --> as they age, they would build an ego that can explain why they did everything they did.
 They would keep updating it to make their actions look reasonably consistent.
-So long their actions and attitudes are not too far from each other, they would stay trapped in their ego.
+This is the trap of ego or self-perception.
+So long their actions and attitudes are not too far from each other, they would stay trapped.
+They would want to make sure their actions can be reasonably and consistently followed from their self-perception when their self-perception itself is the consequence of holding on to past actions.

 Back to the marooned child.
-Since she received no societal indoctrination, she may not develop any particular self-perception.
+She may not develop any particular self-perception.
 She may not even organize an ego.
 She may not even remember her name when she gets older.
-She may even get enlightened because she hasn’t yet eaten the fruit of knowledge.
+She may get enlightened because she has not received any indoctrination from society.
+She hasn’t yet eaten the fruit of knowledge.
 How can she?
 It belongs to the city of man.